-[dropcap letter=”I”]n western societies the levels of fulfillment that individuals feels are greatly limited by advertisement and social conditioning.
+In Western societies the levels of fulfillment that individuals feel are greatly limited by advertisement and social conditioning.
 Both of these factors show how society limits our happiness and can lead to low self-esteem, self-sabotage, and a continuous yearning for more.

 Your mind starts to wander as you see a Budweiser video run across one of the electronic screens with stunningly good-looking people drinking Budweiser and enjoying the time of their lives.
 “That looks awesome,” you say to yourself before turning your head to see a different Ad with a Calvin Klein underwear model who has the perfect physic and you tell yourself, “Maybe I should buy some of those.”
 As you scan the various Ads in Time Square, your senses are lit up and your mind runs wild with thoughts of potential exhilaration in your near future.

 The divorce statistics in the United States clearly show this reality.
 It is estimated that a staggering 45% to 50% of first marriages end in divorce, which is often the result of young kids thinking that ‘this is what people my age do.’
-Individuals falsely belief that marriage is their only option or else they will be doomed for loneliness.
-As a result, couples are arguing like cat and dog a few years down the line and need the services of a family law firm like these Toronto family lawyers to end things as amicably as possible.
+Individuals falsely believe that marriage is their only option or else they will be doomed to loneliness.

 Societal ideals and norms both obviously play a part in our constant yearning for more, but these are not the only things that contribute to these feelings.
 Advertisers are all too good at making us believe that the levels of fulfillment that we are searching for can be finally had through their products.
 The billboards in Time Square clearly show this.